deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 If this function exceeds timeout (that implies that ``TimeoutError`` is thrown), it will be interrupted in parent `ServiceGroup <../api/dff.pipeline.service.group#ServiceGroup>`__ and an exception message will be printed to ``stdout``.
-If any other exception occures during this function execution, it will be handeled on pipeline level, exception message will be printed to ``stdout`` and the service `state <../api/dff.pipeline.types#ComponentExecutionState>`__ will be set to ``FAILED``.
+If any other exception occurs during this function execution, it will be handled on pipeline level, exception message will be printed to ``stdout`` and the service `state <../api/dff.pipeline.types#ComponentExecutionState>`__ will be set to ``FAILED``.